 What is must and what does mutated with alcohol mean?

 Fresh must is essentially unfermented grape juice.
 Mutated means that we make the grape juice “mute” by preventing it from fermenting and thus fizzing.
 In the mistelle manufacturing process, the natural fermentation of the grape must is thus stopped by the addition of alcohol.

 An exceptional production method!

-Slow maturation thus takes place and gives La Part des Anges a complex and unique bouquet, including notes of dried prunes, walnuts and roasting.
-One tenth of the liquid content will evaporate during the 6 years of ageing.
-We are saying there of the angels that they come to seek their due!
-In all, this product will evolve for 10 years before bottling (6 years outside and 4 years in vats).
-Period of time that we consider ideal to obtain a beautiful complexity.
+A slow maturation takes place and gives a complex and unique bouquet to La Part des Anges, including notes of dried prunes, walnuts and roasting.
+A tenth of the liquid content will evaporate during the 6 years of aging.
+We say there of the angels that they come to get their due!
+In total, this product will mature for 10 years before being bottled (6 years outside and 4 years in vats).
+Period of time that we consider ideal for obtaining a beautiful complexity.

 How to taste La Part des Anges ?

 It should be served chilled between 8 to 10°C and enjoyed both as an aperitif and as a digestive.
 Its notes of walnuts and prunes also go wonderfully with a plate of Quebec cheeses or with a crème brûlée or a flan for dessert!

 When tasting, its complex aromas leave any taster dreaming.
 On the palate, walnuts and prunes are very present, then come the aromas of roasting as well as notes such as butter, honey and caramel, making this product an unforgettable experience.